 QMU needs to process and retain certain personal information relating to you, because you are an applicant to, or student of the University.
-All of your personal information will be treated in accordance with the terms of the General Data Protection Regulation, which comes into effect on 25 May 2018.
+All of your personal information will be treated in accordance with the terms of the the UK General Data Protection Regulation and the UK Data Protection Act 2018.
 This means that confidentiality will be respected and that appropriate security measures will be taken to prevent unauthorised disclosure.

 Queen Margaret Students' Union is a data controller in its own right.
-You can read its privacy policy here: https://www.qmusu.org.uk/
+You can read its privacy policy on the QMU Students' Union website.